 If you are admitted and you matriculate, your application file will be transferred to the Records Office, and another set of eyes will have access to the materials.
 The privacy of current students, however, is protected under federal law by Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. § 1232g.

-Be assured that your application will not be held or delayed during the residency classification process.
-While you should apply for residency as soon as you can, we do not wait for the official determination if there is any chance that you could be considered a resident; we just give you the benefit of the doubt.
+Be assured that your application will not be held or delayed during the classification process.
+While you should apply as soon as you can, we do not wait for the official determination to review your application; we just give you the benefit of the doubt.

 First, when we receive the initial application materials from you, we immediately send you an email letting you know we've received them.
 This email does not mean that the application is complete, but it also doesn't mean it's not complete.
 It simply means we've received your initial materials.
 We then begin processing your application, which involves sending acknowledgments to recommenders, checking our files to see whether we have already received some submission from you or from your recommenders in advance of the actual application, requesting your CAS report, performing considerable, and time-consuming, data entry, arranging the materials in our file folders, and printing labels and comment sheets for the readers.
 This takes a fair amount of time for each individual file, and it is not unusual for us to receive 150-200 applications a day, particularly in December and January.

-You will receive an email from our office approximately one to two weeks after we receive your application with your University of Michigan ID and a link to our Online Status Check.
+You will receive an email from our office approximately 5-7 business days after we receive your application, with your University of Michigan ID and a link to our Online Status Check.
 Once we have received and processed all your application materials, we mark your file as complete, and our Online Status Check registers the status change.
-Those files are parceled out to the various readers in the office, in accord with our internal assignment system.
+Those files are parceled out for a first read, and then a second read.
 A file might receive a decision immediately, or may proceed to further review before a committee.
 We are cautious in our decisions, either to admit or to deny, and do not like to proceed hastily.
 We take our responsibility of composing a top-notch class extremely seriously, and that is to your benefit; you can be assured your application materials are receiving a thorough review.
 We try to be sensitive to the stress law school applicants are under and we hope you will be patient with our efforts.

 The Law School uses a modified rolling admissions process, meaning that applications are reviewed as they are completed, but admissions decisions are not necessarily made in that order.
 Applicants are encouraged to apply and complete their files as early as they comfortably are able, because the later they wait in the application cycle, the fewer the seats that are available.